Alaska is The Last Frontier.

 If you enjoy winter sports, you won’t run out of things to do during the wintertime.
 Slopes are open, trails are groomed, and the hot toddies are ready!
 You’ll find people hiking, fat tire biking, backcountry skiing/snowboarding, cross-country skiing, snow-machining, snowshoeing, ice fishing, and more.

 Looking for winter activity ideas?
-Read about 13 Ultimate Winter Activities in Alaska.
+Check out 13 Best Winter Activities in Alaska.

 Spring (March – April) Days are slowly getting longer and the snow is starting to melt outside.
 By the month of May, most of the snow on the ground, if not all, has melted.
 Hiking trails start to become more accessible during this time but tend to be wet, muddy, and avalanche prone.
 Always be prepared before heading into the backcountry.